What's the Difference between the 1995/96 Government Shutdowns and the 2013 Shutdown?

 It's My Opinion - Based on an Article by Doe Royal

-An article I was reading today was written in January of 1996 by Doe Royal the editor of the FlowerPlex PipeLine newspaper that could have been written yesterday; about the government shutdown of this month instead it was during the government shutdown(s) of President Clinton's presidency, of which there were two.
+An article I was reading today was written in January of 1996 when I was staff writer for the FlowerPlex PipeLine Newspaper by Doe Royal the editor of the newspaper.
+The article could have been written yesterday; about the government shutdown of this month instead it was during the government shutdown(s) of President Clinton's presidency, of which there were two.

 This concerns me, because the GOP is all set to shut down our government again in February or March, and at what cost, another 24 billion?